 Volunteer in the heart of the Himalayas among the rugged Himalayan mountain people that have made Nepal famous.
 For those seeking a taste of rural Nepal, these mountain (Himalayan Region) homestays will place you right into the midst of the famously hospitable Sherpa people.

-Sitting at just over 5000 feet, Okhaldunga is an ideal destination for immersion in a genuine Nepali village.
+In Okhaldhunga you can teach in the schools.
+Okhaldunga is an ideal destination for immersion in a genuine Nepali Himalayan village.
 The magic of this town is conveyed in both its hospitality and natural beauty.
-Although a narrow dirt road now connects this district to the rest of Nepal, the hilly terrain makes travel to Okhaldhunga difficult at best, and at times quite treacherous.
-From Kathmandu, the short bus route is about 200 km, which is rough and takes a full day.
-The best and safest way to reach Okhaldhunga continues to be the two day walk from the town of Katari.
+A narrow dirt road connects this district to the rest of Nepal.
+The hilly terrain makes travel to Okhaldhunga difficult at best, and at times quite treacherous.
+From Kathmandu, the bus route is about 200 km, which is rough and takes a full day.
+The best and safest way to reach Okhaldhunga is a two day walk from the town of Katari.
 In the area are a number of local hikes and treks, including a three-hour walk to Pokali, the second largest waterfall in Nepal.
 During certain times of year, there are crisp, clear skies that show views of the Himalayas, including Mount Everest.